The global support from the Rotary International network is the cornerstone upon which ShelterBox is built.

 Rotarians will often be the people who ensure our aid can be delivered into a country by acting as consignees.
 These essential acts mean we can deliver aid to people in need as quickly as possible.

-In 2017 with the support of Rotary Clubs from around the world, we provided shelter for 32,000 families whose lives were devastated by disaster.
+In 2018 with the support of Rotary Clubs from around the world, we provided shelter and supplies for 210,000 people whose lives were devastated by disaster.

 Each year, Rotary helps us to go further, support more people and access areas that would otherwise be impossible to reach.